hazxel/exnaton_challenge_demo/README.md

 # exnaton_challenge_demo

-- login info are omitted in _config files
+- login info are omitted in config.py
 - to get the database work correctly, postgres may be installed and run locally